lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### Message Sizes Certificates

-When the certificates are distributed out-of-band and identified with the x5t header and a SHA256/64 hash value, the protected header map will be 13 bytes instead of 2 bytes (assuming labels in the range -24&hellip;23).
+When the certificates are distributed out-of-band and identified with the x5t header parameter and a SHA256/64 hash value, the header map will be 13 bytes (assuming labels in the range -24&hellip;23).

 ~~~~~~~~~~~~~~~~~~~~~~~
-protected = << { TDB1 : [ TDB6, h'0001020304050607' ] } >>
+{ TDB1 : [ TDB6, h'0001020304050607' ] }
 ~~~~~~~~~~~~~~~~~~~~~~~

-When the certificates are identified with the x5chain header, the message sizes depends on the size of the (truncated) certificate chains.
-The protected header map will be 3 bytes + the size of the certificate chain (assuming a label in the range -24&hellip;23).
+When the certificates are identified with the x5chain header parameter, the message sizes depends on the size of the (truncated) certificate chains.
+The header map will be 3 bytes + the size of the certificate chain (assuming a label in the range -24&hellip;23).

 ~~~~~~~~~~~~~~~~~~~~~~~
-protected = << { TDB3 : h'0001020304050607...' } >>
+{ TDB3 : h'0001020304050607...' }
 ~~~~~~~~~~~~~~~~~~~~~~~

 ### Message Sizes PSK